 These stages of development are not unique to the sporting environment, but sporting teams go through these just like any other group of people, so it’s a useful framework to view your team’s current dynamics through – wherever they’re up to.
 So, to help you further understand each stage, we’re going to delve into the theory and background surrounding team development.

 Tuckman’s Stages of Team Development

 The first four stages of team growth were initially developed by Bruce Wayne Tuckman and published in 1965.
-His theory titled “Tuckman’s Stages” was based on research conducted on team dynamics.
-He believed (as is a common belief today) these stages were inevitable for a team to grow to a point where they could function together effectively and deliver high quality results.
+His theory titled ‘Tuckman’s Stages’ was based on research conducted on team dynamics.
+He believed (as is still a common belief today) these stages were an inevitable part of the process if a team was to grow to a point where they could function together effectively and deliver high quality results.

 Stage 1: Forming

 The ‘forming’ stage takes place when the team first meets each other.
 Team members are introduced, they share information about their backgrounds, interests, and experiences, and form first impressions of each other.
 They learn about the plans for the year ahead, training, and competition, discuss the team’s objectives and goals, and start to think about what role they can play on the team.
 They are not yet training or working together, this is the very beginning.
 They are effectively ‘feeling each other out’ and finding their way around how they might work together.

 You have just finished the selection process for the State Team.
 At the first team meeting you may notice the athletes interacting politely, but distantly.
 Some athletes who have previously competed fiercely against each other may be particularly wary or even aloof in their interactions.
 Before this selection, many of the athletes may have only interacted as competition, however athletes who have worked together at another level may gravitate towards each other.